 There are also special foreclosure assistance programs available to active duty and veterans of the military through the Department of Veterans Affairs.

 Sometimes homeowners simply need some counseling to figure out their options for avoiding foreclosure.
-Free foreclosure counseling is available in every state through HUD and through The Association of Community Organizations for Reform Now (ACORN).
+Free foreclosure counseling is available in every state through HUD.

 Borrowers can also seek out counseling through a Consumer Credit Counseling Service (CCCS), but should be sure to work with a CCCS group that is familiar with foreclosure issues and operates in a not-for-profit capacity.